Someone on our Team was at a spa during the holidays and indulged in a professional massage. Apparently, massage does release trauma and emotion!

 [iv] J Relig Health2012 Mar;51(1):32-48.
 Doi:10.1007/s 10943-011-9552-y.
 Are religiosity and spirituality associated with obesity among African Americans in the Southeastern United States (the Jackson Heart Study)?
 Reeves RR, Adams CE, Dubbert PM, Hickson DA, Wyatt SB

-One great ticket to well-being is doing what you feel called to do!
+One great ticket to well-being and feeling empowered is doing what you feel called to do!

 Especially where and when there is a need.